brandynlucca/AcousticScattering.jl/docs/src/gallery/examples/interacting.md

 ## [The cluster's 3D scattering pattern](@id gallery-cluster-radiation)

 Reuse that solution for every observation direction.
-Radius is amplitude magnitude normalized by its maximum; color is target strength.
+Radius is amplitude magnitude normalized by its maximum.
+Color is target strength.
 This is a directional pattern, not a physical surface.
 Backscatter is the direction opposite the incident wave.

 ```@example gallery_cluster
 pattern = bistatic_map(solution, range(0, pi; length=61), range(0, 2pi; length=121))